 Journey of a Few Found Objects

-It starts with my own journey, not my usual photo walk, but a hunt for discarded objects that I’ll claim as found objects .
-Objects found by chance and ‘considered from an aesthetic viewpoint’.
+It starts with my own journey, not my usual photo walk, but a hunt for discarded objects that I will claim as my found objects.
+Objects discovered by chance and ‘considered from an aesthetic viewpoint’.
 I swap my camera for a carrier bag and proceed to scan the ground with an unexpected self consciousness.
 I’m in Glasgow, I walk from Buchanan Street bus station to University Way, which is more or less a straight line, heading west through the city for thirty minutes.
-It’s a clear start and end point, helpful for my concentration and limiting any extra decision making – because to blink would be to miss the low lying treasure.
+This is a clear start and end point, which is helpful for my concentration and limits any extra decision making – because to blink would be to miss the low lying treasure.

 Ten minutes in to my walk, I started to gather some of my own interesting stuff, I relaxed, my eye tuned in, filling my bag with materials, trusting I’d find enough to fulfil this unknown project ahead.

 I see this collection as another way ‘in’ to a creative process, a starting point.
 Just like a photo walk offers a chance to explore and be surprised, a ‘found object walk’ offers the same.
 Starting with nothing and having faith in the act of discovery, controlling only the method, not the outcome.
 What began as an exercise on questioning aesthetics, was also humbling and freeing, with an unintended survey of Glasgow’s consumption.

 The ‘finding’ of the objects is step one.
 I’m following direction from Jasper Johns for this month’s project; “Take an object.
 Do something to it.
 Do something else to it.
 (Repeat.)”
 I’ll share my own journey of the found object through a series of steps.
 I draw on influences from artists, some intentional and some having seeped into my practice over time.
 Which is an interesting outcome, to notice again where your artistic leanings are by working with new materials.

 “Take an Object…”